cnbbooks/lfe-casting-spels/book/defdata.md

      (#(exit east door living-room))))
  #(attic
    #(place
-     "You are in the attic of the wizards house.
+     "You are in the attic of the wizard's house.
 There is a giant welding torch in the corner."
      (#(exit downstairs stairway living-room)))))
 ```